nss-nightclass-projects/local-weather/part1.md

 **when** the user clicks on the link to view the 5 day forecast<br/>
 **then** the current data (see above), and the data for the next 5 days should be displayed

 ##### BONUS:
 **given** the user is viewing the current forecast<br/>
 **when** the user clicks on the link to view the 3 day forecast<br/>
 **then** the current data (see above), and the data for the next 3 days should be displayed

-Hint: You might need to look into [MomentJS](https://momentjs.com/) for this.
+Hint: You might need to look into [MomentJS](https://momentjs.com/) for the bonus.

 ### Requirements